 Final thought

-Would you like to learn more about finding the perfect job for you?
+Would you like to learn more about finding the right role for you?
 Or are you seeking quality finance professionals for your organisation?
-Our Not-for-Profit Division is passionate about job satisfaction and wellbeing.
 Contact the Moir Group team today for a chat.